sumnox/Devasc_Skills/README.md

 Translate the given Python script into an equivalent bash script.

 # Task implementation
+The first thing I did was translate all the text to bash and change the syntax around.
+I got pretty far using curl for the GET request.
+Getting the JSON to parse correctly was a huge challenge and took me several hours to troubleshoot.
 # Task troubleshooting
+To verify the requests I used Postman and copied the script.
+For some reason I kept running into issues in my bash script, mainly due to variable unpacking.
 # Task verification

 ---